Metrolink rolling stock

-Metrolink, the commuter rail system serving Southern California, operates a fleet of passenger train rolling stock consisting of 57 locomotives, 121 Bombardier BiLevel Coaches (Sentinel Fleet), and 137 Hyundai Rotem bilevel cars (Guardian Fleet).
-Operation of the 134 weekday train schedule requires 36 locomotives to be operational.
+Metrolink, the commuter rail system serving Southern California, operates a fleet of passenger train rolling stock consisting of 60 locomotives, 121 active Bombardier BiLevel Coaches (called the “Sentinel Fleet” by Metrolink), and 137 Rotem Commuter Cars (called the “Guardian Fleet”).
+Operation of the weekday train schedule requires 36 locomotives to be operational.

 History

-The first order for rolling stock for Metrolink was purchased even before the agency was fully operational.
+The first order for rolling stock for Metrolink was purchased before the agency was fully operational.
 In November 1990, the Los Angeles County Transportation Commission approved the $51 million purchase of 40 bi-level passenger train cars from the Urban Transportation Development Corporation (later known as Bombardier Transportation).
 The cars would be based on the design developed for the GO Transit commuter rail system in Ontario, Canada.
 The order would later be expanded to include 63 trailer cars and 31 cab cars.
 Additionally, 23 EMD F59PH locomotives would be purchased from General Motors' Electro-Motive Division (EMD).
 Metrolink claimed that they offered the cleanest burning, low-emission diesel engines in the nation at the time.
 The first of the original fleet was delivered in May of 1992.

 An order for an additional 20 Rotem cars was placed after Metrolink obtained a loan from the LACMTA, although this still leaves Metrolink 34 cars short of its goal to completely replace the entire Bombardier fleet.
 From 2008-2011, due to an increase in ridership, Metrolink leased 10 cars from the Utah Transit Authority's commuter train FrontRunner.
 All leased Frontrunner passenger cars were returned once the newer Hyundai Rotem bilevel cars (Guardian Fleet) went into service.

 With a sufficient number of Guardian Fleet cars on hand, former CEO John Fenton introduced new on-board services.
 All weekday trains now include at least one Quiet Car (designated as the second car back from the locomotive).
 35 older Sentinel Fleet coaches were converted to Bicycle Cars by having their seats removed from the lower level.
 If demand for bicycle cars rise, more cars would be retrofitted.
 Only the Sentinel Cars are retrofitted due to the Guardian Fleet seats serving as an integral part of the cars’ safety features and therefore the seats cannot be removed.
 In Summer 2017, Metrolink fitted their Bicycle cars with surf board carriers.
 Each Bicycle car can now carry up to 5 surfboards for transportation to beaches in between San Clemente and Oceanside.

 The extra equipment has also allowed Metrolink to add express service, which reduces travel times up to 45 minutes on the Antelope Valley and San Bernardino Lines as pilot programs.
 If successful, Metrolink will make the expresses permanent and test express service on other routes.